 Chapter 2 – Office of the University Ombudsperson

-The Office of the Ombudsperson, located at C108 Seashore Hall, serves students, faculty, and staff by offering a confidential, neutral, and independent dispute resolution service.
+The Office of the Ombudsperson, located at 308 Jefferson Building, serves students, faculty, and staff by offering a confidential, neutral, and independent dispute resolution service.
 The Ombudsperson's mission is to ensure that all members of the University community receive fair and equitable treatment within the University system.

 Established in 1985, the Office of the Ombudsperson is staffed by two Ombudspersons appointed by the President of the University.
 One is appointed to a half-time, nonrenewable four-year term, and the other has a full-time professional appointment.
 The Ombudsperson serves as a neutral listener, information resource, adviser, intermediary, and mediator.
 The Ombudsperson considers all sides of a question impartially and objectively.